ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

    It is important to ensure background models are properly linked to their respective observation.
    Therefore it is required to keep the attributes ``instrument`` and ``id`` the same for the observation and the corresponding background model.
-The tool :ref:`csiactobs` makes sure this is the case.
+The tool :ref:`csiactobs` assures this automatically.

 Run ctselect
 ------------